anzodev/planner/README.md

 # planner

-The simple web app helps you to achive your goals more effectively by decomposing tasks.
+The simple web app helps you to achieve your goals more effectively by decomposing tasks.

 ## Run